 - Call our 24 Hour Maintenance Hotline at (251) 345-6224 to request maintenance.
 If it is an emergency, please call us immediately.
 (Note: If the situation involves a serious water leak, locate the main water valve in your rental home and turn it to the off or closed position.)

 Before Requesting Maintenance

 For faster resolution, review the following list of suggestions before calling maintenance.
 You can also find helpful maintenance tips and advice in your tenant account.
-This is a table but there is no table style design

 |Smoke detector won’t work when tested||Monthly check and replace battery.
 Notify maintenance at once if not working.|